Frequently Asked Questions

 What is the main difference between a Marketo Engagement Program and an Email Program?

 A Marketo Engagement Program is designed for ongoing, sequenced nurture campaigns that respond to lead behavior over time, using Streams, cadences, and transition rules.
 An Email Program is intended for single, one-time email sends with structured A/B testing and a dedicated send dashboard.
 They serve fundamentally different purposes and are not interchangeable.
-[Source]
+Note: Engagement Programs are best for complex nurture strategies; Email Programs are best for discrete sends.
+Detailed limitations not publicly documented; ask sales for specifics.

 No. Marketo does not allow Email Programs to be nested inside Engagement Program streams.
 The correct approach is to use a Default Program with a non-scheduled batch Smart Campaign containing a Send Email flow step.
-[Source]
+Note: Attempting to nest Email Programs can create operational debt and reporting gaps.

 When should a MOPs team choose an Engagement Program over an Email Program?